Local Food and Drink Resources

 Tahoe Food Hub

 This Truckee food co-op started because of fungi.
-Mycorrhizal fungi, a beneficial fungus that lives among the roots of a plant in a symbiotic relationship, interested founder and director of Tahoe Food Hub, Susie Sutphin.
-If treated organically, mycorrhizal fungi can help plants produce yields equal or greater than their non-organic counterparts, as well as help plants sequester carbon in the soil, mitigating climate change and creating more drought tolerant soil.
-An urge to encourage more farms to use these practices that foster mycorrhizal fungi led Susie on a two-year-long independent study to learn more about our food system and what she could do to fix it.
+Mycorrhizal fungi, a beneficial fungus that lives among the roots of a plant in a symbiotic relationship, interested founder of Tahoe Food Hub, Susie Sutphin.
+If treated organically, mycorrhizal fungi can help plants produce yields equal to or greater than their non-organic counterparts, as well as help plants sequester carbon in the soil, mitigating climate change and creating more drought-tolerant soil.
+An urge to encourage more farmers to use these practices that foster mycorrhizal fungi led Susie on a two-year-long independent study to learn more about our food system and what she could do to fix it.
 Years of dedication and research led to the co-op being born and becoming the successful farm-to-table organization it now is.

 Slow Food Lake Tahoe